w3c/i18n-drafts/questions/qa-address-formats.en.md

 ### Granularity

-In many countries, postal codes cover relatively large areas, such as Saudi Arabia (which can cover an entire town).
-In some countries, postal codes cover very small areas, such as a small neighborhood or even a single address.
+In some countries, postal codes represent relatively large areas, such as an entire town.
+In others, they can be highly specific, covering small neighborhoods or even a single address.

 ## Implications for field design